K4Lok/100-Days-Web-Development/Notes/Day-99/README.md

 > They're instructions (element attribute) for Vue.js that link with DOM element to do things in a certain way.
 It's prefixed by the clause `v-` which helps the framework to know it's a special type of syntax used for performing some tasks.

-There're some common used built-in directives like `v-if`, `v-for`, and `v-on` for example.
+There're some common used built-in directives like `v-on`, `v-for`, and `v-if` for example.
 These directives are highly enhanced the development process.

 We can alos build our own custom directives if the built-in directives don't meet our needs.